samkeen/aws-cdk-python-lambda-apigateway/README.md

 pip install -r requirements.txt

 ```
-Optionally you can view the resulting CloudFormation template with `cdk synth`.
+Optionally you can view the resulting CloudFormation template with `cdk synth` and/or see what is going to be deployed by issuing `cdk diff`

 When you are ready to deploy;
 ```bash
 cdk deploy